BBBase-EHeresy/PPPub/docs/rules_manual/cavalry.md

 ![](../media/rules_manual/orc_warrior.jpg)

 The Knight of Minas Tirith uses their own characteristics (except for Move, of course), as they are better than (or at least the same as) those of the horse they are riding.
-The Orc Warrior, on the other hand, uses its Warg's Strength of 4 when rolling To Wound against its opponents â€” a considerable advantage!
+The Orc Warrior, on the other hand, uses its Warg's Strength of 4 when rolling To Wound against its opponents — a considerable advantage!

 #### CAVALRY CHARGE

-One of the greatest advantages of riding a steed into battle, is that a fighter on a powerful mount is very difficult to stop â€” the sheer weight and momentum of a mounted attack will often bowl the enemy to the ground!
+One of the greatest advantages of riding a steed into battle, is that a fighter on a powerful mount is very difficult to stop — the sheer weight and momentum of a mounted attack will often bowl the enemy to the ground!
 We have two rules that represent this extra fighting ability.
 If a **Cavalry** model charges an **Infantry** model, they receive two special bonuses in the ensuing Fight: Extra Attack and Knock to the Ground.

 They receive these bonuses regardless of the number of enemy models they have charged, so long as all of their opponents are **Infantry** models.
 The bonuses apply even if other enemies that are **Infantry** subsequently charge the **Cavalry** model.